October 06, 2018

 First of all, it works because you can convince your developers you’re not a creepy managerial type that wants to micromanage every minute they work (see “measuring hours worked” above).

 Developers only need to track minutes wasted waiting for CI/CD processes, code reviews, and general blockers.

 It’s sort of intuitive that the more developers you hire, the more time will get wasted.
 It’s one of the challenges with scaling an engineering team.

 With a pretty standard GitHub + CircleCI setup, when two developers wish to merge into the master branch at the same time, one wins, and the other is stuck waiting for the build to complete before rebasing and merging in their fix.
 That may be fine when your build is just a small React app with a GraphQL backend, but the more you grow, the more code gets written, the slower the builds become.

 Here’s a hypothetical example.

 You start on a team of 5 people.
 Your CI/merge process wastes roughly 10 minutes of time per day per developer.
-That’s fine though, because it’s very rare that another developer wishes to merge at the same time, so only that one developer is affected.
+That’s fine though, because it’s very rare that another developer wishes to merge into master at the same time, so only that one developer is affected.